secretstartups/handbook/sites/handbook/source/handbook/legal/readmes/robnalen.index.html.md

 ## My working style

-- I'm an [ENTJ-T](https://www.16personalities.com/entj-personality) with the traits: Efficient, Leader, and Strategic Leader
+- I'm an [ENTJ-T](https://www.16personalities.com/entj-personality) with the traits: Efficient, Leader, and Strategic Leader.
 - I work well asynchronously, but also love video calls for work and non-work: coffee chats, 1:1s, or Friday happy hours.
 - Visual aids are always helpful!
 If a visual aid is unavailable, I prefer our first collaboration focus on creating that artifact to help me understand the topic.